ViniciusCMB/thrust-stand/README.md

-# Serra Rocketry Load Cell Tester
+# Serra Rocketry Static Test Stand

-This repository contains the code and documentation for the Serra Rocketry team's load cell tester, used to measure the thrust of rocket motors.
+This repository contains the code and documentation for the Serra Rocketry team's static test stand, used to measure the thrust of rocket motors.
 The tester is written in C++ for an ESP32 or ESP8266 microcontroller(arduino compatible boards) .

 ## Bill of Material (BOM)